AxeBearDev/php-magic/docs/MagicDocBlock.md

-# Properties
+# MagicDocBlock

-Inspects your class documentation for `@property`, `@property-read`, and `@property-write` tags and adds the corresponding magic methods to your class so that those properties work.
+This trait inspects your class documentation for `@property`, `@property-read`, and `@property-write` tags and adds the corresponding magic methods to your class so that those properties work.
 You can optionally add configuration to any of the properties with the `#[MagicProperty]` attribute.

 ## Basic Usage

-At its simplest when you include `@property` tags in your class documentation, the `Properties` trait will add a getter and setter for the property.
+At its simplest when you include `@property` tags in your class documentation, the `MapDocBlock` trait will add a getter and setter for the property.

 ```php
 /**